nickzoic/nick.zoic.org/talk/pycon2025/primordial-code/talk.md

 Unicellular organisms reproduce by copying, and errors can arise during the copying process, sometimes leading to novel features in the cells.
 Good features thrive, bad features dwindle, and that's natural selection, leading to evolution.

+Copying chromosomes can make simple mutations, kinda like typos, and these can cause a gene to be shortened by changing the start codon or introducing a new stop codon or lengthened by changing a stop codon to something else.
+Bigger errors can also result in multiple copies of a gene appearing, and then these multiple copies can evolve in different directions.

+On top of this, pesky things like retroviruses and bacterial plasmids can introduce new genes entirely.
+Retroviruses effectively write themselves into a cell's genome to get the cell to make more retroviruses.
-Bacteria can also exchange genes with other bacteria, even with differnt kinds of bacteria, by passing *plasmids*, which are like mini chromosomes.
+Bacteria also exchange genes with different bacteria or even other organisms, by passing *plasmids*, which are like mini chromosomes.
 This is called *horizontal gene transfer*.

 It may seem counter-intuitive to give away your code to your competitors, but consider: the thing evolution is optimizing here is not the organism, but the gene.
 If a gene which confers, say, antibiotic resistance gets copied into a new organism and that organism thrives, then the gene is successful even if the old organism is out-competed, and the gene will get passed on to more organisms.

 Yep, Free Software is billions of years old, and there's been a whole lot of cutting and pasting from the primordial script archive.

-At some point some molecules just happened to work out how to organize themselves into cells and reproduce themselves.
 There's no documentation or source control, but by looking at the common features of all cellular life we can hypothesize a "univeral common ancestor" which arose about 4 billion years ago, and from which all life is descended.

 ### Transcription and Translation